-How to Install and Replace Modules

-How to Install or Replace an Input/Output Card
+How to Install and Replace Modules How to Install or Replace an Input / Output Card

-Note: No shutdown is required prior to installing/replacing Input/Output Cards.

-1 Turn the card's two thumbscrews counterclockwise until they disengage from the chassis.
+1 No shutdown required prior to installing/replacing Input/Output Cards.
+Turn the card's two thumbscrews counterclockwise until they disengage from the chassis.
 Pull the card straight out using both handles.
 Do not pull on the thumbscrews when removing the module - damage may occur!
 Use the handles!

-2 Hold the replacement module by the handles and place it into the slot vertically so that the POWER LED is on the top.
+2 Place the new module upright so that the POWER LED is on the top.
+Grasp the module by the handles.
 The card should slide freely until it reaches the backplane connector.
 At this point, use just enough force to firmly engage the card with the mating connector.
 If the module does not slide into the connector, do not force it!
 Damage may occur.
-Remove the card and start over.
+Reseat the card and start over.

-3 Hand-tighten the thumbscrews.
-Do not tighten the thumbscrews with a screwdriver.
+3 Once completely seated, hand-tighten the thumbscrews.
+Do not use a screwdriver.